Jane Maitland1

 Nancy, Baroness Crathorne 2

 From 16 February 1928, her married name became Gates.
 From 22 September 1936, her married name became Dugdale.
-As a result of her marriage, Nancy Tennant was styled as Baroness Crathorne on 15 July 1959.
-She was invested as a Officer, Order of the British Empire (O.B.E.) in 1961.1
+After her marriage, Nancy Tennant was styled as Baroness Crathorne on 15 July 1959.
+She was appointed Officer, Order of the British Empire (O.B.E.) in 1961.1

 Citations